Tuvalu Borrow Pits

 New Zealand Ministry of Foreign Affairs (MFAT)

-This relatively simple civil engineering project was made complex and unique by location, multi-level development objectives, the possibility of finding unexploded ordnance from the war, land ownership and cultural sensitivities.
+The deceptively simple civil engineering project was made complex and unique because of its remote location, lack of resources, environmental concerns, multi-level development objectives, the possibility of finding unexploded ordinance from the war, land-ownership and cultural sensitivities.

 Before and after borrow pit filling.

-Filling the Borrow Pits has enhanced the living standards of the Funafuti community through reducing the risk of water borne disease and mosquitoes and improving overall health for those living in and around the Borrow Pits.
+Filling the borrow pots has enhanced the living standards of the Funafuti community and reduced the risk of water-borne disease and mosquitos, significantly reducing the incidence of dengue fever and improving the overall health and well-being for those living in and around the pits.

-The raised land levels also provide increased resilience against climate change and future sea level rise, more land available for building as well as other community and recreational uses.
+The raised land levels provide increased resilience against the effects of climate change and sea level rise and provide additional land for building and other community recreational uses.